Fenni: Ethno-linguistic affiliation

 The uncertainties have led some scholars to conclude that Tacitus' Fenni is a meaningless label, impossible to ascribe to any particular region or ethnic group.
 But Tacitus appears to relate the Fenni geographically to the Peucini(Bastarnae) and the Venedi, albeit imprecisely, stating that the latter habitually raided the "forests and mountains" between the other two.
+Tacitus placed the Fenni, Venedi and Peucini in the same context both geographically but also ethnically.
 He also gives a relatively detailed description of the Fenni's lifestyle.